indutny/sticky-session/README.md

 # sticky-listen

-A simple performant way to use socket.io with [recluster][1], based on Fedor's sticky-session
+A simple performant way to use socket.io with [recluster][recluster], based on Fedor's sticky-session

 ## Installation